 After 1783, he tried to continue with his publishing business, but he had played his double-agent role too well.
 People did not believe that he was on their side all along.
 The hatred from the public led to a decline of readers, and eventually the business ceased.
 The rest of his life was spent in deep poverty.

 The only double agent who double-crossed both parties.

-Arthur Owens, codename “Snow,” was a Welsh Nationalist and had little loyalty towards the UK.
+Arthur Owens, codename “Snow,” was a Welsh Nationalist and had little loyalty toward the UK.
 He was a naval engineer who made batteries for ships.
 Before the war, he was a contractor for both the British Royal Navy and the German Navy.
-When WWII seemed evident, Germans acquired services of Owens and asked him details of British fleet.
+When WWII seemed evident, Germans acquired the services of Owens and asked him details about British fleet.
 He told them whatever he knew.

-However, in 1941 the Germans called-in two British double agents, Owens and another guy named Charles Dicketts.
+However, in 1941 the Germans called-in two British double agents: Owens, and another man named Charles Dicketts.
 They both went to Lisbon to meet Abwehr command.
-Dicketts was arrested, taken to Hamburg, interrogated and executed, yet, nothing happened against Owens.
-Hence, the British realized that Owens was not really working for the British, he was working for himself taking benefits from both sides.
-Then MI5 imprisoned him in a hospital until the end of the war.
+Dicketts was arrested, taken to Hamburg, interrogated and executed.
+Yet nothing happened to Owens.
+Hence, the British realized that Owens was not really working for the British — he was working for himself, taking benefits from both sides.
+MI5 imprisoned him in a hospital until the end of the war.

 After the war, he demanded the British pay him a certain amount of money for his ‘wrongful’ arrest, or else he was going to publish his memoirs.
-British did buy him off and he spent the rest of his life quietly.
-However, his daughter Patricia Owens did become a movie star, best known for 1958 movie The Fly.
+The British did buy him off, and he spent the rest of his life quietly.
+His daughter Patricia Owens became a movie star, best known for 1958 movie The Fly.

 3. Aldrich Ames

 Thanks to the media hype, Aldrich Ames became a household name in the US during the 1990s.
 Ames is one of the first people to break a polygraph, and he did it more than once.
 On top of that, he did it against perhaps the world’s best intelligence agency.